on March 23, 2022 (last modified on March 16, 2023) • 21 minute read

 In case you need additional help understanding Google Sheets, you can read our help articles.

-We describe all the Query Builder fields and provide additional examples.
+We describe all the Metric Builder fields and provide additional examples.

 Sometimes, you may run into certain issues such as missing some pieces of data.